top of page

 President and CEO

-Connie Lee is the founding President of Angioma Alliance.
+Connie Lee is the founding President of the Alliance to Cure.
 Connie is a licensed clinical psychologist and the mother of a daughter with multiple cavernous angiomas.
-Connie’s personal story with cavernous angioma began in January 2000.
-At that time, Connie’s 4-month-old daughter Julia received brain surgery for a major hemorrhage and hydrocephalus caused by a cavernous angioma.
-Dr. Lee founded Angioma Alliance in 2002.
+Connie’s personal story with cavernous malformation began in January 2000.
+At that time, Connie’s 4-month-old daughter Julia received brain surgery for a significant hemorrhage and hydrocephalus caused by a cavernous malformation.
+Dr. Lee founded the Alliance to Cure in 2002.
 She has guided the organization from its beginnings as a support group to its current role as the driving force for research, legislation, and patient care.
-You can reach Dr. Lee at clee@angioma.org.
+You can reach Dr. Lee at clee@alliancetocure.org.